lumiscosity/lumimarkers/README.md

 **lumiMarkers** is a drop-in Figura script which adds placeable markers.
 Markers can be customized using an Action Wheel powered menu.

+lumiMarkers requires the `Render Offscreen` permission to work correctly.

 ---

 ### Installation